showlab/VisorGPT/README.md

 ```

 ## Training
-Download the training data from [here](https://drive.google.com/file/d/1VVw7zypNtkiMwJa3exGVZ31XnZCjYU6f/view?usp=sharing) and put it into the directory of `train`.
+Download the training data from [here](https://drive.google.com/file/d/1VVw7zypNtkiMwJa3exGVZ31XnZCjYU6f/view?usp=sharing) and put it into the directory of `train/`.
 The training requires 8 V100(32GB).
 ```
 # change directory
 cd train